 To be eligible, the applicant must be a member in good standing of the Women’s International Network of Utility Professionals, Inc.

-Awards are made on basic achievement in applicant’s employment position, overall personal development and WiNUP participation.
+Awards are made on basic achievement in applicant’s employment position, overall professional development and WiNUP participation.

 The scholarships are designed for degree or non-degree study.
 Non-degree study would include professional development programs and workshops that have associated participation costs.